patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

 Todo:
-    Implment firebase for CRUD, user auth, posts, bookmarks, and such.
+    Install/implment firebase for CRUD, user auth, posts, bookmarks, and such.

     Figure out why reloading the page when on a specific PostPage the page doesnt load properly.